shresthasingh1501/shresthasingh1501/README.md

 🧠 **Data Science Enthusiast:**  Currently mastering the art of data science, diving deep into the realms of machine learning, deep learning, and AI.

-☁️ **Cloud Explorer:**  Navigating the boundless landscapes of cloud computing, venturing into the territories of Google Cloud Platfomr.
+☁️ **Cloud Explorer:**  Navigating the boundless landscapes of cloud computing, venturing into the territories of Google Cloud Platform.

 **My Constellation of Skills:**